PaperDataShare/HArch/README.md

 Wicket: https://github.com/apache/wicket		Release 8.5.0

-*-jira-bugs.zip: a project's bug records in the issue tracking system, JIRA.
+data/

+*_git.log: a project's revision history.

+*_filelist.csv: a project's file list extracted from its source code.

 *_BC_##.csv: each file lists the bug churn of each file by examining the revision history coverd by an evolution window.

 *-hdp_##.dsm: the H-DSM derived form the revision history coverd by an evolution window.

+bug-issue/

+*-jira-bugs.zip: a project's bug records in the issue tracking system, JIRA.

+tool: the detection tool of architecture hotspots

 .xlsx: the results of each research question.